serodriguez68/deep-learning-cheatsheet/notes/Volume 1 - Supervised Deep Learning/Part 1 - Artificial Neural Networks (ANN)/2-coding-an-ann.md

 For example:
 - For __binary classification__ -> `sigmoid` output activation -> `binary_crossentropy` loss function
 - For __multi-class classification__ -> `softmax` output activation -> `categorical_crossentropy` loss function.

+For regression, `mean squared error` loss function is typically used.

+Here you can find more information about the loss function and tasks: https://towardsdatascience.com/understanding-different-loss-functions-for-neural-networks-dd1ed0274718

 ## Selecting the optimizer
 - List of commonly used optimizers: Adam, SGD, RMSprop, Adadelta